stefanoborini/book-the-software-company/01-the-software-company.md

 For this reason, a testing infrastructure takes care of running the tests at various stages of integration.

 This infrastructure must be automatic, reliable and fast.
-If a user creates a new change, the infrastructure must provide a quick evaluation of the correctness of the tests associated to the change with no intervention from the user.
+As said above, if a user creates a new change, the infrastructure must provide a quick evaluation of the correctness of the tests associated to the change with no intervention from the user.
 Periodically, it also has to execute more complex tests, dispatching the test execution to the appropriate machine out of a pool